A Vote of Confidence: Self-Belief in the Workplace

 Strong Self-Awareness

-Another crucial part of the confidence equation is to recognise our own abilities.
+Another crucial part of the confidence equation is to recognize our own abilities.
 Knowing where our skills and strengths are weighted helps us best target our efforts at work.
 It also makes for effective skills gap analysis in identifying areas for growth and improvement.

 And in another positive finding, the gender gap here was considerably narrower.